Skate shoes and sneakers

 7. New Balance Numeric

-What’s the secret behind the New Balance Numeric N2 Technology?
+What’s the secret behind the New Balance Numeric technologies?

 When it comes to the New Balance Numeric, the N2 technology features damping technology in the heels of its skate and running shoes.
 New Balance Numeric uses a foam enriched with nitrogen to achieve increased cushioning, reduced weight, and stability.

-Emerica impresses with its skate shoes with the G6 Technology.
+Emerica equip their skate shoes with G6 technology.
 What does G6 even mean?

-Emerica’s G6 technology is their in-house cushioned foam soles.
+Emerica’s G6 technology describes their in-house cushioned foam soles.
 These are made of EVA, making them lightweight and giving you the cushioning and comfort you need when skating.